SharePoint/sp-dev-docs/docs/solution-guidance/create-remote-timer-jobs-in-sharepoint.md

 > [!NOTE]
 > The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

-To start using the Core.TimerJobs.Samples solution, you need to select a startup project, for example the SimpleJob project, by opening the shortcut menu for (right-clicking) the **Core.TimerJobs.Samples.SimpleJob**, and then choosing **Set as StartUp Project**.
+To start using the Core.TimerJobs.Samples solution, you need to select a startup project, for example the SimpleJob project, by opening the shortcut menu for (right-clicking) **Core.TimerJobs.Samples.SimpleJob**, and then choosing **Set as StartUp Project**.

 > [!NOTE]
 > When you create a new project in Visual Studio, to start building your new remote timer job, add the OfficeDevPnP.Core NuGet package to your project.
 In Visual Studio, choose **TOOLS** > **NuGet Package Manager** > **Manage NuGet Packages for Solution**.